rkotkiewicz/print-ext-plugin/README.md

 You can now run a print property task:

-    ./gradlew -q print<ExtProperty>
+    ./gradlew -q printExtProperty2

-It will print 'bar1'.
+It will print 'foo2'.